terraform-aws-modules/terraform-aws-eks/docs/UPGRADE-19.0.md

     ```
 - It is recommended to use the `aws-node-termination-handler` while performing this update.
 Please refer to the [`irsa-autoscale-refresh` example](https://github.com/terraform-aws-modules/terraform-aws-eks/blob/20af82846b4a1f23f3787a8c455f39c0b6164d80/examples/irsa_autoscale_refresh/charts.tf#L86) for usage.
 This will ensure that pods are safely evicted in a controlled manner to avoid service disruptions.
 - Once the necessary configurations are in place, you can apply the changes which will:
-  1. Create a new launch template (version) without the self-managed node group security group
+  1. Create a new launch template (version) without the self managed node group security group
   2. Replace instances based on the `instance_refresh` configuration settings
-  3. New instances will launch without the self-managed node group security group, and prior instances will be terminated
+  3. New instances will launch without the self managed node group security group, and prior instances will be terminated
-  4. Once the self-managed node group has cycled, the security group will be deleted
+  4. Once the self managed node group has cycled, the security group will be deleted

 ### EKS Managed Node Groups

 EKS managed node groups on `v18.x` by default create a security group that does not specify any rules.
-In `v19.x`, this security group has been removed due to the predominant lack of usage (most users rely on the the shared node security group).
+In `v19.x`, this security group has been removed due to the predominant lack of usage (most users rely on the shared node security group).
 While still using version `v18.x` of your module definition, remove this security group from your node groups by setting `create_security_group = false`.

 - If you are currently utilizing this security group, it is recommended to create an additional security group that matches the rules/settings of the security group created by the node group, and specify that security group ID in `vpc_security_group_ids`.
 Once this is in place, you can proceed with the original security group removal.
 - EKS managed node groups rollout changes using a [rolling update strategy](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-update-behavior.html) that can be influenced through `update_config`.
-No additional changes are required for removing the the security group created by node groups (unlike self-managed node groups which should utilize the `instance_refresh` setting of Autoscaling groups).
+No additional changes are required for removing the security group created by node groups (unlike self managed node groups which should utilize the `instance_refresh` setting of Autoscaling groups).
 - Once `create_security_group = false` has been set, you can apply the changes which will:
   1. Create a new launch template (version) without the EKS managed node group security group
   2. Replace instances based on the `update_config` configuration settings